vinayp21/react-standards/content/component-life-cycle/_index.md

 #### componentWillRecieveProps()-

-•	invoked before a mounted component receives new props
+•	invoked before a mounted component receives new props.

-•	compare this.props and nextProps to update any state
+•	compare this.props and nextProps to update any state.

+•	Not called during the initial render.

 #### shouldComponentUpdate()-
 •	Gets invoked before rendering when a new props or state is received

 •	By Default returns true

 •	If returns false then componentWillUpdate, render and componentDidUpdate will not be invoked.

 #### componentWillUpdate()-

-•	Gets invoked before rendering when a new props or state is received.
+•	Gets invoked before re-rendering when a new props or state is received.

 •	Not called during the initial render

 •	If you want to set state use componentWillReceiveProps method instead of componentWillUpdate()

 #### componentDidUpdate()-
 •	Gets invoked after updating occurs

 •	Good place to do network calls as long as you compare the current and previous props

 ## Unmounting-
 #### componentWillUnmount()-
 •	Invoked when a component is removed or destroyed.

 •	Perform any cleanup in this method